Caves Beach, New South Wales

 Caves Beach is a locality on the Swansea peninsula between Lake Macquarie and the Pacific Ocean in Greater Newcastle, New South Wales, Australia.
 It is part of the City of Lake Macquarie local government area.
 The locality is named for the large number of caves on the nearby coastline.
 It has a surfing beach which is popular with the local surfers.
 It is highly popular for spearfishing, with the premier target species being the elusive red morwong.
-The traditional custodians of the land were the Awabakal people.
+The traditional custodians of the land are the Awabakal people.

 Local businesses include a resort, restaurants, convenient stores, IGA, Cafés, butchers, gelato store.

 Geography

 Caves Beach approximately covers 43 km2 (16.6 sq mi).
 The west side of the suburb is mainly all residential.
 To the east, there are more shops, cafes and restaurants.
 To the far east is the beach.

-To the north is Swansea Heads and Ham's Beach, named after a family living on a hill behind the Surf Lifesaving Club.
+To the north is Swansea Heads and Ham's Beach, named after a family living on a hill behind the surf lifesaving club.
 The rocky section of Ham's is dubbed Frenchie's Beach by the locals.
 To the south is Pinny's Beach.

 History

 Aboriginal occupation

-The Plains were covered with grass trees and the Awabakal people went there to collect the resin, used in spear-making.
+The plains were covered with grass trees and the Awabakal people went there to collect the resin, used in spear-making.
 There were campsites at Ham's beach because of the good fishing and availability of a fine-grained quartzite for making stone implements.